 Joyuda Beach

-One of the best places where you can go shelling in Puerto Rico is at Joyuda Beach which is situated on the west coast.
+One of the best places to go shelling in Puerto Rico is at Joyuda Beach which is situated on the west coast of the island.

-This beach is covered in seashells!
-Most of the shells that have washed up onto the shore are broken but you can find many whole ones if you look for them.
+This beach is literally covered in seashells!
+Most of the shells that have washed up onto the shore are broken but you will find tons of whole ones if you look for them.

 Vieques